Abish Kekilbayev: Member of the Supreme Council and Mazhilis (1990–1996)

-In 1990, Kekilbayev was elected as MP of the Supreme Soviet of the Kazakh SSR of the 12th Convocation from the Bayanaul electoral district No. 166 of Pavlodar region (having gained 52.6% of the votes, defeated two rivals), he headed the Committee on National Policy, Development of Culture and Language.
+In 1990, Kekilbayev was elected as deputy of the Supreme Soviet of the Kazakh SSR of the 12th Convocation from the Bayanaul electoral district No. 166 of Pavlodar region (having gained 52.6% of the votes, defeated two rivals), he headed the Committee on National Policy, Development of Culture and Language.
 With his direct participation, the Laws of the Republic of Kazakhstan "On the press and other mass media", "On the protection and use of historical and cultural heritage", "On freedom of religion and religious associations" and others were prepared and adopted.

 From April 1994 through May 1995, he was the Chairman of the 13th Supreme Council of Kazakhstan which put the prerequisites of further development of parliamentarianism in Kazakhstan.
 Kekilbayev noted that:"The creation of professional Parliament can be called without any stretch, one of the biggest events in the socio-political life of this year.
-Undoubtedly, his its work will enter the Kazakh historic calendar as one of the notable milestones in formation of new statehood and democracy… We have never had a professional Parliament and we have to act by the method of trials and errors… Gradually goes the crystallization of powers of the Supreme Soviet, possessing new status."On the eve of Kazakhstan independence, Kekilbayev addressed the issues of Kazakh language, onomastics, national history, socio-cultural aspects and international relations.
+Undoubtedly, his its work will enter the Kazakh historic calendar as one of the notable milestones in formation of new statehood and democracy...
+We have never had a professional Parliament and we have to act by the method of trials and errors...
+Gradually goes the crystallization of powers of the Supreme Soviet, possessing new status."On the eve of Kazakhstan independence, Kekilbayev addressed the issues of Kazakh language, onomastics, national history, socio-cultural aspects and international relations.

 In May 1995, Kekilbayev was appointed State Advisor to the President of the Republic of Kazakhstan.
 In December 1995. he was elected as a member of the 1st Mazhilis.
 From there, he served as chairman of the Committee on International Affairs, Defense and Security.

 In an interview published in 1995 in the Yegemen Qazaqstan newspaper, Kekilbayev told that "I would not have come into politics if I were not a writer.
 I would not be an artist, I would not become a fighter.
 The problems that made me think as an artist are the problems that make me think as a citizen.
 How can I give up the opportunity to solve problems in real life when I solved them in an imaginary world?"